ctang83/cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Chengxiang Tang is a research fellow of health economics and systems at the Macquarie University.
+His research interests include health economics, health workforce and health system.
+He have broad research experience and skills in health reform, medical education, discrete choice experiment, network science and big data analysis.
+He also serves as an Associate Editor of *BMC Medical Education*.

+This is a information hub for his research, publication and connections.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.